billkremer/baby-boom/stretch-goals.md

 - [X] send copy to user
 - [x] forward facing demo photo.
 - [x] add ngf-fix-orientation="true" to your picture input button
-- [ ] spinner after email button is pressed.
+- [X] spinner after email button is pressed.
-- [ ] put name in navbar to let them know they're logged in.
+- [-] put name in navbar to let them know they're logged in.
+    * don't they know, based on their data?
+- [X] need to pick at least one  compelted achievement and photo or it breaks

 - [ ] create presentation story